 Each component class is typed according to the kind of action it performs, with properties for customizing the workflow to meet automation and remediation requirements.
 The UI provides a rich set of operations to create and edit workflows.

-To begin, the partner needs to set up and enable the client for automation and remediation.
+To start, set up and enable the client for automation and remediation.

 Set up process definition

 To automate activities using process definition, the partner needs to enable the Remediation and Automation product package for the client.
 If the client tries to use process definition and the partner is not subscribed to the package or the package is not enabled, the UI displays an error message:

 Access Denied!
 This Partner is not subscribed for this product package.